FTC-26581/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/AutoHelper_README.md

 4. **Use dual cameras**: Provides maximum AprilTag visibility
 5. **Check results**: Always verify execution status
 6. **Keep steps atomic**: Each step should do one clear thing
+7. **Choose appropriate traversal modes**: Use DIRECT_VECTOR for speed, Manhattan modes for obstacle avoidance

 ## Troubleshooting